 Tarot

-The Origins of the Tarot
+Unveiling the Origins of Tarot

 The Tree of Life is the central construct of the Jewish secret teachings, the so-called Cabala.
 The roots of the Cabala reach back to the 12th century and the first high culture in the Mediterranean region.
 In Egypt, there were famous cites of initiation into the mysteries.
 Even if the origin of Egyptian knowledge is controversial up to this day — many esoterics see an Atlantic heritage in it — it can still be ascertained that the leading thinkers of all cultures were initiated into the Egyptian teachings and took the spirit of this consecration home with them.
 The best-known mediators who carried this knowledge into foreign cultures, thereby expanding the thinking of other nations, were without a doubt Pythagoras and Moses.
 Pythagoras was presumably the first to call the world a cosmos.
 He saw the nature of things in the number, the harmony of the spheres as the universal principal of order and unity, and advocated the teaching of reincarnation.
 Moses, raised a foundling at the Egyptian court, is considered to be the creator of the (exoteric) Torah, the esoteric side of which is the Cabala.
 The first of the Five Books of Moses begins as follows: